 Deadpool reminded me of Spider-Man.
 Sam Raimi’s Spider-Man, that is.
 Deadpool was half the movie that Spider-Man was, but with enough adult things—humor, language, sex, violence—to make up for the lacking half.

-Damon Macready (Nicholas Cage) was a good cop out to get NY kingpin Frank D’Amico (Mark Strong)—who in turn framed him for drugs and got him incarcerated.
+Damon Macready (Nicolas Cage) was a good cop out to get NY kingpin Frank D’Amico (Mark Strong)—who in turn framed him for drugs and got him incarcerated.
 Macready lost everything while in prison, save for his little girl—thanks to his buddy Sgt.
 Marcus Williams (who showed up in the movie for a few minutes just to read Macready’s first graphic novel and reveal what this movie is all about: Macready’s revenge).
-Of course, Macready has since returned.
-This time as the masked vigilante known as Big Daddy.
-Big Daddy together with Hit-Girl a.k.a. his now 11-year old daughter Mindy (Chloe Grace Moretz), are on to destroying D’Amico once again.
-They’re no super-heroes; they’re only out for blood.
+Continue reading “Kick-Ass (2010)”

 Spider-Man 2 (2004).
 In the comics, later in the story, it is revealed that Aunt May knew all along that Peter is Spider-Man.
 That she secretly knew his secret.
 That this is hinted at in the movie, is one of those little things that made this adaptation great.
 That Aunt May is given her own kick-ass moment, teaming up with Spidey to beat Doc Ock, is another.
 Of course, there’s the great train sequence, the bank heist, Doc Ock’s Evil Dead moment, and don’t forget, J.K.
 Simmons as the blustering J. Jonah Jameson.